Aram64/MLProject3D/README.md

 and to then replicate onto a 3D model utilizing Blender and Python.
 Read Proposal.docx for further detail of the objective and method.

-This project is unachievable with haar cascade, due to the level complexity This method could be proved upon by using Convolution Neural Networks
+This project is unachievable due to the limitations of Haar Cascades.
+This method could be improved upon using Convolution Neural Networks.